ThinkDataEd/student/docs/unit1/lesson3.md

 8. On the table below, the columns are the vertical portions of the table, while the rows are the horizontal portions.
 Another way to think of it is that columns go from top to bottom, and rows go from left to right.
+Each row should represent one obervation such as a stick figure and each column should represent one variable.

     <img src="../../img/10308.png" />